richmahn/en_tn/rom/14/intro.md

 ##### Dietary restrictions #####

-Restricting what was eaten was important in many religions in the ancient Near East.
+Many religions in the ancient Near East restricted what was eaten.
 Christians have freedom to eat what they want.
 But they need to use this freedom wisely, in a way that honors the Lord and does not cause others to sin.
 (See: [[rc://en/tw/dict/bible/kt/sin]])

 ##### The judgment seat of God #####